MikeBib/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>
 <br />
-Then select “ipconfig1” which will lead to screen shown in EXAMPLE 2D.
-Here we select “Static” and we see that the private IP is “10.0.04”.
+Then select “ipconfig1” (towards the bottom) which will lead to screen shown in EXAMPLE 2D.
+Here we select “Static” and we see that the private IP is “10.0.04” (this is the private IP for DC-1).
 </p>
 <br />
 EXAMPLE 2D